One of the biggest areas of confusion and debate around the planets of our solar system is whether or not Pluto is a planet.

 - Pluto’s real name is 134340 Pluto.
 This occurred when Pluto was declassified as a planet and was given a name in line with other non-planet objects

-Check out these resources for more information about Pluto:
+Check out these resources to learn more about Pluto:

 - NASA documentary of the New Horizons mission to Pluto: